-Matthijs Koene (1977) is internationally regarded as one of the leading panpipe players of his time.
-A true pioneer, his vision and manner of playing have vastly expanded the technical and expressive capabilities of his instrument.
-Through this, the panpipes have succeeded in making an entry into the classical music world.
+Matthijs Koene (1977) is internationally regarded as the most prominent panflute player of his time.
+Matthijs is groundbreaking; his vision and way of playing have increased the technical possibilities and expression of the pan flute.
+This has enabled the pan flute to make its entry into classical music.

-Many composers have since become convinced of their possibilities, and have been commissioned to write works.
-To date, more than 200 compositions have been written for Matthijs, mostly dedicated to him: solo works, chamber music, with organ, as part of an ensemble, and solo concertos.
-This list includes prestigious names such as: Theo Loevendie, Roderik de Man, Daan Manneke, Guus Janssen, Klaas de Vries, Chiel Meijering, Gwyn Pritchard, Fabio Nieder, Calliope Tsoupaki, Martijn Padding, Klas Torstensson and Ron Ford.
+He knows how to convince a composer to write a work for pan flute.
+To date more than 300 compositions have been made for Matthijs, mostly dedicated to him: solo works, in chamber music, with organ, as part of ensemble and solo concerts.
+Often by composers of renown such as: Theo Loevendie, Roderik de Man, Daan Manneke, Guus Janssen, Klaas de Vries, Chiel Meijering, Gwyn Pritchard, Fabio Nieder, Calliope Tsoupaki, Martijn Padding, Klas Torstensson and Ron Ford.

-The panpipes can certainly be a part of the classical tradition.
-I think the most effective way of realising this is to build up an autonomous repertoire, namely fantastic compositions where the panpipes play a prominent role.
-But also by performing masterful repertoire written for other instruments, such as the flute sonatas by J.S.
-Bach.”
+The pan flute can play a role in the classical tradition.
+I am convinced that this can mainly be realized by building up an autonomous repertoire, namely fantastic compositions in which the pan flute plays a prominent role.
+But also by simply performing repertoire for other instruments, such as the flute sonatas of J.S.
+Bach”.

-“Koene does things with his instrument which sound quite impossible at times.”
+“Koene does things with his instrument which sounds quite impossible at times.”
 (Soundboard Magazine, 2010)

-“Koene is widely regarded as an absolute master of his instrument.”
-(Klassieke Zaken, 2010)
+“Koene is now widely recognized as an absolute master of his instrument.”
+(Classical Affairs, 2010)

-Vriendenkrans, Concertgebouw Prize, AVRO Radio Prize (2003)
+Vriendenkrans, Concertgebouw Prize and AVRO Radio Prize (2003)

-Prize for contemporary music at the Comradio Competition in Barcelona (2003), with Verso
+Prize for contemporary music from the Comradio competition in Barcelona (2003), with Verso